Academics Menu ▾

 Concurrent enrollment in BIO115 required.

-Gen Bio I Lab
+Gen Bio I Lab or Gen Bio I Lab for Transfer students

 The purpose of this lab is to offer a hands-on investigative experience with some of the content addressed in BIO 114.
 Topics include measurement and microscopy, structure and function of the cell, the fundamental chemistry of life, photosynthesis, cellular respiration, Mendelian genetics, and an introduction to molecular biology.
 Experimental design, use of scientific equipment, and critical thinking are emphasized, culminating in the execution and analysis of a student-designed experiment during the second half of the course.